Illustration of a yellow hand-drawn star on a black background.

 Minimalist drawing of hands reaching towards a star.

-Smiling person with curly hair, wearing a black shirt and silver necklace, against a gray background.
+• A smiling man with short dark hair, wearing glasses, a gray button-up shirt with rolled sleeves, and a gold necklace, against a plain gray background.

 Roy Lazorwitz was born and raised in the great state of New Jersey and dropped out of community college twice before moving to Astoria, Queens to pursue the life of a starving artist.
 Since that time he has gotten the chance to write, direct, produce and perform across many different mediums.
 Ingraining himself into the comedy scenes of New York, Boston and Austin with a specialization in storytelling, sketch comedy, and variety.
 Roy has always focused on building strong collaborative communities and the punk ethos of anything worth doing is worth doing yourself.